Market rent review

-You will need to contact your local FACS Housing team who will ask you to complete a rent subsidy application form, which can be completed online.
+You will need to contact your local DCJ Housing team who will ask you to complete a rent subsidy application form, which can be completed online.
 Alternatively a Client Service Officer can send you a form electronically.
 As rent subsidies are based on total household income, you will need to provide proof of income for all household members.
 If you are not eligible for a subsidy, you are considered to be able to afford to pay market rent.

 What if you disagree with the new market rent?

 If you already pay market rent and think that the increase in your market rent is too high, you can apply to the NSW Civil and Administrative Tribunal (NCAT).
 You should do this within 30 days of receiving your rent increase letter.
 Tribunal fees apply.